abhinav-kashyap/Hotel-pricing-strategy/README.md

 H3 – The Hotel prices are mainly dependent on the kind of facilities it provides to the customers.

 To prove each of the above Hypothesis, I worked on different models while using linear regression to obtain the relationship with Hotel room rent.

+#Conclusion
+The following factors were responsible for an increase in Hotel room rents in decreasing order of priority:
+1. Star Rating of the Hotel (Generally 4 star and 5 star hotels are expensive)
+2. It is a special day such as New Year’s Eve
+3. The Hotel has a swimming pool
+4. The Hotel is located at a tourist destination
+5. The Hotel is near to Airport
+6. The Hotel is situated in a Metro city